 Calculating Permeance CoefficientsPermeance Coefficients (Pc) are important in material selection to ensure optimal design.
-The Permeance Coefficient of a magnet is also referred to as the "operating slope", load line or B/H ("B over H") of the magnet in the magnetic circuit.
+The Permeance Coefficient of a magnet is also referred to as the "operating slope", load line or B/H ("B over H") of the magnet.
 When no other permanent or soft magnetic material is nearby, that is when the magnet is in "open circuit", the Pc can be calculated solely from the dimensions of the magnet.

-These calculations have been based upon simplified equations of geometry (from Evershed) and approximations of the effective length of the material.
-These calculations result in the ballistic demagnetizing factor, NB.
+Calculations based upon simplified equations of geometry (from Evershed) and approximations of the effective length of the material result in the ballistic demagnetizing factor, NB.
 The Pc is calculated from NB by the formula: Pc = 1- (1/NB).
 The calculated value represents the Pc at the neutral cross-section of the magnet.
 A quite "readable" explanation of the calculation of Pc based on the ballistic demagnetizing factor is available in Rollin J. Parker's book Advances in Permanent Magnetism, pages 149-154.
 (See the Reference Book list).

 Starting in the 1960's and as a result of the development of ferrite magnets with a "straight line" normal curve ("square loop" intrinsic hysteresigraph curve), R.I.
 Joseph, E. Schlomann and others advanced a calculation based on uniform magnetization throughout the magnet volume.
 In the 1990s, additional calculations were reported by Chen, Pardo, Sanchez, and others from the University of Madrid, Spain.
-The demagnetizing factor from these calculations is called NM, the magnetometirc demagnetizing factor or less often NF, the fluxmetric demagnetizing factor.
+The demagnetizing factor from these calculations is called NM, the magnetometirc demagnetizing factor.

 Laboratory measurements fall between these two methods (NB and NM of calculation.
 It has been stated and demonstrated that magnets with a small length-to-diameter ratio are better approximated by the NM and magnets with a large length-to-diameter ratio are better approximated using NB.